Uniqueness and long time asymptotics for the parabolic-parabolic Keller-Segel equation: Introduction

 That result extends to the parabolic-parabolic Keller-Segel equation similar results known on the parabolic-elliptic Keller-Segel equation, see \cite{EM}.
-To our knowledge, Theorem~\ref{theo:stab} is the first exponential stability result for the system~\eqref{eq:KS} even under the two strong restrictions of radial symmetry and quasi parabolic-elliptic regime (we mean $\eps > 0$ small).
+To our knowledge, Theorem~\ref{theo:stab} is the first exponential stability result for the system~\eqref{eq:KS} even under the two strong restrictions of radial symmetry and quasi parabolic-elliptic regime (we mean $\eps > 0$ small), and, moreover, the rate obtained here can be taken as close as we want to the optimal rate $- 1/2$ of the parabolic-elliptic case (see Theorem~\ref{Theorem:theoSOmega}).
 However, we refer again to the recent work \cite[Section 4]{CEM} where some results of convergence (without rate) of some solutions to the associated self-similar profile are established.
 We also refer to that work for further discussion and additional references.
 We finally refer to \cite{ZinslMatthes} where an exponential convergence to the equilibrium for a somehow similar chemotaxis model is established.

+The proof of Theorem~\ref{theo:stab} is based on the spectral analysis of the associated linearized operator and on growth estimates on the related linear semigroup.
+We take advantage of the similar analysis made on the linearized parabolic-elliptic Keller-Segel equation performed in \cite{EM} and we use a (quite singular) perturbation argument.
+The restriction to radially symetric functions is made in order to get sharp and convenient estimates on solutions to auxilliary elliptic equations (see Lemma~\ref{lem:du=fbis}) used in the accurate spectral analysis performed in Theorem~4.7.
+We think that this additional assumption is only technical and can be circumvented, but we were not able to fix it.

 Let us end the introduction by describing the plan of the paper.
 In Section~\ref{sec:aposteriori} we present some functional inequalities which will be useful in the sequel of the paper and we establish several a posteriori bounds satisfied by any weak solution.
 Section~\ref{sec:uniqueness} is dedicated to the proof of the uniqueness result stated in Theorem~\ref{theo:uniq}.
 In Section~\ref{sec:autosimilaire}, we prove the exponential stability of the linearized problem associated to \eqref{eq:KSresc}-\eqref{eq:KSresc2eme}.
 Finally, in Section~\ref{sec:nonlinear}, we prove the long-time behaviour result as stated in Theorem~\ref{theo:stab}.